bigcommerce/php-resque-pause/README.md

 Please include tests with your Pull Request.

 ## Contributing ##
-Wow! thank you, we appreciate any help you can give..

-to contribute to this repo to write some code! (or to fix some bugs):

 1. Fork this repo
 2. Create a branch ```git checkout -b my_branch```